 Not only is Portugal a country with plenty to see and do, but it is also well known for its delicious gastronomic scene, with local produce taking centre stage.
-This includes wonderful Portuguese cheese, and with the arrival of autumn and the cooler days, plans involving gastronomic destinations are more and more desired.
-If these getaways include cheese, one of the best products to come from the portuguese kitchen, then even better.
+This includes wonderful Portuguese cheese, and with the arrival of autumn and the cooler days, plans involving gastronomic destinations are more and more desired, and if all of this includes cheese, one of the best products to come from the portuguese kitchen, then even better.

 Azeitão Cheese PDO

-Don't worry if you're vegetarian, this cheese is made with thistle flower instead of animal rennet and you can eat it without any problem.
+And don't worry if you're a vegetarian, as this cheese is produced with thistle flower instead of animal rennet and is therefore suitable for vegetarians.

 Serra da Estrela Cheese PDO

 This cheese is famous for its aroma.
-With a very strong smell (not suitable for all tastes) and a buttery texture that makes it perfect for greasing, this sheep's cheese is known as the "King" of Portuguese cheeses .
+With a very strong smell (definitely not suitable for all tastes) and a buttery texture that makes it perfect for spreading on toast and is widely known as the "King" of Portuguese cheeses .

-It is so creamy that it is unthinkable to cut it with a knife.
+This particular cheese is so creamy that it is unthinkable to cut it with a knife.
 Instead, a circular shape is cut from the top of the cheese, and its melted centre is enjoyed in spoonfuls or by dipping your favourite crusty bread inside.

 Serra da Estrela Curd PDO

-If you're a fan of Italian ricotta, Serra da Estrela PDO Cheese may be the perfect choice for you.
-It is obtained by precipitation or coagulation by heat of the proteins contained in the whey resulting from the work of Serra da Estrela PDO cheese, and is ideal for greasing on bread due to its soft and delicate texture.
+If you're a fan of Italian ricotta, then Serra da Estrela PDO curd may be the perfect choice for you.
+This particular Portuguese cheese is produced by precipitation or coagulation, where heat is used.
+The final product is ideal for spreading on bread due to its soft and delicate texture.
 This creamy white dough-like cheese is slightly granulated, but also smooth and uniform and is another typical product of the Serra da Estrela.
-It can be simply tasted, crushed in milk or coffee, mixed with honey, pumpkin jam with or without pieces of walnut, hazelnut or almond ...
-Any excuse is a good one to eat all you want!
+Enjoy it by itself to fully taste its flavour, or combined with honey, pumpkin jam, pieces of walnut, hazelnut or almond...the list goes on!

 Transmontano Goat's Cheese PDO

 In the northwest of the country, you can try the Transmontano goat's cheese PDO, a very hard, cured, salted cheese which is prepared with goat's milk.
 Despite its deep yellow color, you will often find red transmontano cheeses, painted with chili to intensify their flavour.